Yogev-Varonis/Varonis-Ninja/README.md

 The assets for our amazing game are located here: https://github.com/Yogev-Varonis/Varonis-Ninja/tree/main/src/assets

-What we are looking for
+What we are looking for:
 Design skills, correct classes, components, clean code, reusability, and scalability.

 Extra credit